redox-os/book/src/ch01-05-how-redox-compares.md

 ### "Everything is a URL"

 This is an generalization of "Everything is a file", largely inspired by Plan 9.
-In Redox, [resources] can be both socket-like and file-like, making them fast enough to use for virtually everything.
+In Redox, [resources](./ch05-05-resources.html) can be both socket-like and file-like, making them fast enough to use for virtually everything.

 This way, we get a more unified system API.
-We will explain this later, in [URLs, schemes, and resources].
+We will explain this later, in [URLs, schemes, and resources](./ch05-00-urls-schemes-resources.md).

 ### The kernel